Showing posts with label Hifra. Show all posts

 Detail of section and nib of the Hifra 4421.
 The Platinum logo can be seen on the cap jewel.

 But, were Hifra pens made in South Africa?
-Some of the models, as seen online, have a very different origin—they are Platinum pens and were made in Japan.
+Some of the models, as seen online, have a very different origin—they were Platinum pens and they were made in Japan.

 Such is the case of Hifra’s model 4421.
 It is in fact a Platinum Honest with aerometric filling system and steel nib, albeit with some minor variations with the original Japanese pen.
 The cap on the South African pen keeps the Platinum globle logo (SN stands for Shun-ichi Nakata, founder of Platinum in 1919).
 The barrel is engraved with the name Hifra and with a variation of the globe logo: instead of S and N, the letters encircled are now F and H. The nib and the feed are identical to those of some Platinum and Presidente models.